 You don’t need to make a fresh meal to eat together at the table.
 Heat up leftover taco meat in the microwave, wrap it up in a tortilla and call it a meal.
 Chat with your kids about their school day for ten minutes while you eat tacos, and you’ve definitely had a family dinner.

-A nice, long and relaxing dinner might be the envy on our eye, but 15 minutes of time together around the dinner table is better than zero.
+A nice, long, and relaxing dinner might be the envy of your eye, but 15 minutes of time together around the dinner table is better than zero.
 If need be, sit together for a few minutes.
 Put away electronics to make the shared time at the table worthwhile, but don’t consider it a wasted effort just because it doesn’t last an hour.
 Fifteen minutes can be plenty of time to connect with your kids and allow them to share their stresses and successes from the day.

-If you’re running between games, bring a picnic and sit together at a table near the field, court or arena.
+If you’re running between games, bring a picnic and sit together at a table near the field, court, or arena.
 You might even sit in the trunk of your SUV or van while you eat together for 15 minutes.
-You may not have time to get home and make a glorious three course meal, but you still get to catch up about and reflect on your day together.
+Even if you don’t have time to get home and make a glorious three-course meal, you still get to catch up about and reflect on your day together.

 Be Flexible and Get Creative To Make Family Dinner Feasible

 Not all of these ideas will work together or work all of the time when trying to bring your family to the table to eat together.

 However, a little planning paired with a bit of patience goes a long way.
 Do your best as many days a week as you can to eat something together somewhere for dinner and create your version of family dinner around extracurricular schedules.

 When you have a bad week, don’t beat yourself up (this is what we tell our kids, right?).
 Try again next week with a calendar in hand to give yourself the best shot of making time for family dinner despite the busyness.